thedhanawada/marketo-template-exporter/README.md

 - [original-implementation/routes/marketo-export.js](original-implementation/routes/marketo-export.js) - The core implementation with all API interactions, HTML processing, and export functionality
 - [original-implementation/views/marketo-export.ejs](original-implementation/views/marketo-export.ejs) - The web interface that was used to interact with the export functionality

-These files show how we originally implemented the export functionality with a web interface, which might be helpful if you're looking to understand:
+These files show how I originally implemented the export functionality with a web interface, which might be helpful if you're looking to understand:
 - How to interact with Marketo's API
 - How to handle HTML template processing
 - How to manage bulk exports with progress tracking
 - How to structure the export data

-The current CLI tool and library were extracted from this implementation to make it more portable and reusable.
+I later extracted the functionality into this CLI tool and library to make it more portable and reusable.

 ## Features